 "More and more kids are using cellphones," said Dr. Paul J. Rosch, clinical professor of medicine and psychiatry at New York Medical College.
 "They may be much more affected.
-Their brains are growing rapidly, and their skulls are thinner."

-For people who are concerned about any possible risk, a simple solution is to use a headset.
+Their brains are For people who are concerned about any possible risk, a simple solution is to use a headset.
 Of course, that option isn't always convenient, and some critics have raised worries about wireless devices like the Bluetooth that essentially place a transmitter in the ear.